alexandremrnd/alexandremrnd/README.md

 - 👋 Hi, I’m @alexandremrnd
-- 👀 I’m interested in webdesign, conding and video editing
+- 👀 I’m interested in webdesign, coding and video editing
 - 🌱 I’m currently learning JS and PHP
 - 📫 How to reach me ?
 Go to alexandremirandadias.fr